carpentriesoffline/offlinedatasci/paper.md

-Working with data has become more accessible with increased data generation, more open data sharing practices, and improvements in computational power and storage capacity (Kelleher & Tierney, 2018).
+Working with data has become more accessible with increased data generation, more open data sharing practices, and improvements in computational power and storage capacity [@kelleher2018ds].
 In response, there has been an increase in the development of software for manipulating, visualizing, and analyzing data, as well as instructional materials to make it easier to learn these important skills and tools.